wickhill/jump-to-conclusions-app/README.md

 ## User Stories

-**Showcasing Skills**: As a Recruiter, I want to see an app that demonstrates the candidate's skills and personality effectively.
+**Showcasing Skills**: As a Recruiter, I want to see an app that demonstrates the coder's skills and personality effectively.

 **Casual Entertainment**: As a User, I want a fun and easy-going app that I can enjoy in my spare time and share amusing moments with friends.

+**Replay Value**: As a User, I want the app to include hidden achievements and a personal history feature to encourage users to return and play again.

 **Nostalgia**: As a User who loves the film "Office Space," I want to see a concept from the movie brought to life in a creative and engaging way.

-**Replay Valie**: As a User, I want the app to include hidden achievements and a personal history feature to encourage users to return and play again.

 <p align="right">(<a href="#top">back to top</a>)</p>